McLaren M8A: 1969

 McLaren, as driver and team owner, won the 1969 Can-Am season.

 1970

 In England on 2 June 1970, twelve days before the CanAm season opened, Bruce McLaren crashed the M8D at Goodwood Circuit on the Lavant straight just before Woodcote corner.
 He had been testing his new M8D when the rear bodywork came adrift at speed.
 The loss of aerodynamic downforce destabilised the car, which spun, left the track, and hit a bunker used as a flag station.
 McLaren lost his life in the accident.

 Despite the loss, the car type, driven by Dan Gurney, would go on to win the opening round of the 1970 Can-Am season championship.

 1971

 Peter Revson won the 1971 Can-Am season championship in a Team McLaren M8F winning 5 races.
 Denny Hulme won 3 races in the M8F.
 Two wins were scored by Jackie Stewart in the factory Lola Can Am car.

+The latter half of the season saw, like in 1969, Porsche factory driver Jo Siffert, having completed the WSC season that included a joint weekend with Can-Am at Watkins Glen, campaigning a single Porsche 917 spyder, again supported by Porsche Audi USA dealers.
+The 1971 version, named 197/10, had new bodywork, and still the normally aspirated flat-12 that was built for endurance up to 24 hours racing, and underpowered for Can-Am sprints.
+Porsche already was testing it with turbocharging.
+Siffert finished 4th despite being killed in F1 before the last Can-Am round.